Citgo Illinois refinery shut after fire; gasoline spikes

 Chicago CBOB gasoline differentials were indicated 17.00/12.00 cents under November RBOB gasoline futures, while ultra-low sulfur diesel rose 4.50 cents a gallon to 5.00/3.00 cents under November heating oil futures, traders said.

-In the neighboring Group Three market, covering some Midwestern states, gasoline differentials rose 4.50 cents to 20.50/19.50 cents under the RBOB futures and ULSD rose 2.50 cents to 6.50/5.50 cents under heating oil futures.
+In the neighboring Group Three market, covering states such as Kansas, Oklahoma and Nebraska, gasoline differentials rose 4.50 cents to 20.50/19.50 cents under the RBOB futures and ULSD rose 2.50 cents to 6.50/5.50 cents under heating oil futures.

 Gulf Coast gasoline differentials rose by over 2 cents a gallon in anticipation of rising demand from the Chicago area.

+U.S. gasoline futures prices fell to a 16-month low then recovered steadily through the day to trade just over 1 percent higher at $2.58 a gallon.

+“Signs there could be trouble with that refinery could support buying,” said Gene McGillian, an analyst with Tradition Energy in Stamford, Connecticut.

-The shutdown may also contribute to a slump in cash crude markets due to weak demand from refiners that shut for routine maintenance in the autumn.
+The shutdown may also contribute to a slump in U.S. cash crude markets due to weak demand from refiners that shut for routine maintenance in the autumn.
 One cash crude trader said it was too soon to tell what impact the fire will have.
-The refinery runs on a diet of almost exclusively Canadian crude.

 (For refinery outages in the Reuters Oil FundamentalsDatabase see here or go to)

-Additional reporting by Erwin Seba and Kristen Hays in Houston, Sabina Zawadzki and Jeanine Prezioso in New York, Nia Williams in Calgary and Koustav Samanta in Bangalore; Writing by Sabina Zawadzki; Editing by Gopakumar Warrier, Jeffrey Benkoe, John Wallace, Alden Bentley and Phil Berlowitz
+Additional reporting by Erwin Seba and Kristen Hays in Houston, Sabina Zawadzki and Jeanine Prezioso in New York, Nia Williams in Calgary and Koustav Samanta in Bangalore; Writing by Sabina Zawadzki; Editing by Gopakumar Warrier, Jeffrey Benkoe, John Wallace and Alden Bentley